Scheduled Scans

 - Each failed run increments a

-consecutive_failurescounter - Each successful run resets the counter to 0
+consecutive_failurescounter. - Each successful run resets the counter to 0.

 - The

-last_errorfield shows the most recent failure reason - After 5 consecutive failures (configurable via
+last_errorfield shows the most recent failure reason. - After 5 consecutive failures (configurable via

-SCHEDULE_MAX_CONSECUTIVE_FAILURES), the schedule is auto-disabled
+SCHEDULE_MAX_CONSECUTIVE_FAILURES), the schedule is auto-disabled.

-Auto-disabled schedules show a disabled_reason of "auto-disabled after repeated failures".
-Fix the underlying issue (expired credentials, deleted account, etc.), then re-enable manually.
+"auto-disabled after repeated failures".
+Fix the underlying issue

 Notifications